xuyangbocn/minagent/README.md

 # MinAgent

-An agent wrapper over OpenAI Compatible API.
+Agent is a wrapper on top of OpenAI chat completion API and assistant API.
+It handles `tool_call`, `file_search` within the class

 ## Features